swcarpentry/board/subcommittees/mentoring/PracticumProposal.md

 ### Mentoring

 Future instructors, or trainees, form small groups and are assigned a mentor.
-Over a period of a 3-4 weeks, they work through the core material* for Software and Data Carpentry on their own, as if they were workshop participants.
+Over a period of a 3-4 weeks, they work through the core material for Software and Data Carpentry on their own, as if they were workshop participants.
 Each week, the group meets to discuss their experiences with the lesson material and the mentor receives feedback and provides guidance.
 The primary goal is not that the trainees should be prepared enough to teach the module, but to become familiar with it and gain skills.

 ### Mini-lessons

-Each trainee chooses a topic relevant to Software and Data Carpentry (can be one of our lessons or their own provided their mentor approves) and teaches a 1 hour lesson at their local institution to an audience of their choice.
+Each trainee chooses a topic relevant to Software or Data Carpentry (can be one of our lessons or their own provided their mentor approves) and teaches a 1 hour lesson at their local institution to an audience of their choice.
 This lesson should be at least partially observed by a mentor and feedback provided.
 Whenever possible, the mentor observing the mini-lesson should be the mentor of the previous